Social Security Disability Lawyer

 Which Disabilities Were Awarded Benefits More Regularly?

-According to the annual report of the SSA for 2019, published on October 2020, the most common disabilities from people that received benefits were:
+According to the annual report of the SSA for 2019, published in October 2020, the most common disabilities from people who received benefits were:

 • Musculoskeletal system and connective tissue (29.9%) (average monthly benefit $1,320.73 USD)